mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

         command: sbt test
 ```

-Notice that we had to download sbt and checkout the code for both jobs since the commands for the job will run in the job's context and each job
-will run the commands in its own container.
-So seperating build and test for an sbt project does not make much sense.
+Notice that we had to download sbt and checkout the code for both jobs since the commands for the job will run in the job's context and each job will run the commands in its own container.
+So separating build and test for an sbt project does not make much sense.

 ### Creating a sequential workflow

-A sequential workflow requires the previous step run and complete succesfully for the current step start running.
+A sequential workflow requires the previous step run and complete successfully for the current step to start running.

 <img src="https://circleci.com/docs/assets/img/docs/sequential_workflow.png"
      alt="Sequential workflow"
-     style="float: left; margin-right: 10px;" />
+     style="float: left; margin-right: 10px; margin-bottom: 10px;" />

 Each workflow requires a unique name and a map.
-In the map we can configure the jobs that we want to run, schedule
-the workflow using cron timers and so on.
+In the map, we can configure the jobs that we want to run, schedule the workflow using cron timers and so on.
 For more details you can check <a href="https://circleci.com/docs/2.0/configuration-reference/#workflows">workflow configuration
 reference</a>.

 We can configure our workflow to execute build then test as following: